buildkite/iam-ssh-agent/README.md

 ### Adding Keys

-You can add keys using the AWS Console.
-Keys are stored in the AWS Systems Manager Parameter Store.
-The public and private keys are stored separately.
-The ListIdentities lambda is granted access to the public keys and the GetSignature lambda is granted access to both.
+You can add keys to AWS Systems Manager Parameter Store using the AWS CLI or Console.
+The public and private keys are stored in separate parameters, the ListIdentities lambda is granted access to the public key parameters and the GetSignature lambda is granted access to both.

 You can use any hierarchy to store your public and private keys in SSM so long as the parameter paths end in `key.pub` and `key` respectively.